 Trello is free with some features.
 For business pricing starts at $9.99 per user per month.

-- Great for very basic projects
+- Spaces for different projects

 Yammer is another Microsoft tool that functions as a kind of business-related social media platform.
 With it, your teammates can set statuses, create in-grounds, and manage both public and private chats.
 It makes it easy to communicate in ways extending beyond mere email and chat, and the file sharing is super intuitive.

 - Message and content tagging

 - Communication management